top of page

 Why does Project BRAVO require so many documents?

-Project BRAVO programs and services are free to participants and are mostly funded with government and private grants.
+Project BRAVO programs and services are free to participants and are funded with government and private grants.
 In order to provide services for free, funders require us to collect information from the households we serve as well as verify information such as identity, address, income, and other vital information.

 I’ve been calling Project BRAVO and no one is answering?